-Nominations to our Board of Directors are determined by the independent members of the Board.
-The Board generally identifies nominees based upon recommendations by our directors and management.
-In addition, our Board also considers recommendations properly submitted by our stockholders.
-The Board of Directors may retain recruiting professionals to assist in the identification and evaluation of candidates for director nominees, and the company has, in the past, paid a third party to assist us in a director search process.
+Nominations to our Board of Directors are determined by our Board on the recommendation of the Governance and Nominating Committee.
+The Governance and Nominating Committee generally identifies nominees based upon its own search, as well as recommendations by our directors and management.
+In addition, the Governance and Nominating Committee also considers recommendations properly submitted by our stockholders.
+The Governance and Nominating Committee may retain recruiting professionals to assist in the identification and evaluation of candidates for director nominees, and the company has, in the past, paid a third party to assist us in a director search process.

-In selecting director nominees, our Board of Directors considers many factors, including an understanding of the semiconductor, electronics or other technology industries; and experience in business operations, finance, marketing, strategic planning and other relevant disciplines.
+In selecting director nominees, our Governance and Nominating Committee considers many factors, including an understanding of the semiconductor, electronics or other technology industries and experience in business operations, finance, marketing, strategic planning and other relevant disciplines.
 Other important factors in the evaluation of candidates include outstanding career achievements; essential and complementary skills; soundness of judgment; independent thinking; and diversity of viewpoints and experience.
-Recognizing that diversity has multiple dimensions, our Board of Directors takes into consideration all aspects of diversity, such as gender, ethnicity, and geographic location.
-In selecting director nominees, our Board of Directors considers candidates based on the need to satisfy the applicable SEC regulations and Nasdaq Stock Market rules.
-Our Board of Directors has a process in place to identify potential nominees to support these objectives.
+Recognizing that diversity has multiple dimensions, our Governance and Nominating Committee takes into consideration all aspects of diversity, such as gender, ethnicity, and geographic location, and assesses its effectiveness in this regard as part of its annual Board evaluation process.
+In selecting director nominees, our Governance and Nominating Committee also considers candidates based on the need to satisfy the applicable SEC regulations and Nasdaq Stock Market rules.
 Board members are encouraged to cultivate and utilize a diverse professional network to aid in this process.
+In 2019, our Governance and Nominating Committee undertook a significant board refreshment process, which included the involvement of all members of the Board, resulting in Board composition representing significant skills and diversity across all of the above attributes.

 Stockholders can recommend qualified candidates for our Board of Directors by writing to the Corporate Secretary at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551.
+Such candidates will be considered and are evaluated in the same manner as any other candidates.